-This class will introduce you to AC power generation, distribution and use.
-We will study single-phase and 3-phase power, power factors and corrections, transformers, power transmission lines, system regulation and stability, fault detection and recovery, and generation plants both large and small.
+This class will introduce you to AC power use and generation, AC and DC machines, and AC power systems.
+We will study single-phase and 3-phase power, power factors and corrections, transformers, synchronous and induction machines, DC motors, power transmission lines, and introduce the concepts used to analyze power flow and faults.

-I teach will concepts and the use of those concepts to solve problems, not formulas and memorization.
+I teach concepts and the use of those concepts to solve problems, not formulas and memorization.
 The hands-down easiest way get a good grade in this class is to learn the concepts.